apache/camel/MIGRATION.md

 The class `CamelContextHelper` has been moved from `org.apache.camel.util.CamelContextHelper` in the camel-core JAR to `org.apache.camel.support.CamelContextHelper` and moved to the `camel-support` JAR.

+The class `EndpointHelper` has been moved from `org.apache.camel.util.EndpointHelper` in the camel-core JAR to `org.apache.camel.support.EndpointHelper` and moved to the `camel-support` JAR.

 The class `EventHelper` has been moved from `org.apache.camel.util.EventHelper` in the camel-core JAR to `org.apache.camel.support.EventHelper` and moved to the `camel-support` JAR.

 The class `ExchangeHelper` has been moved from `org.apache.camel.util.ExchangeHelper` in the camel-core JAR to `org.apache.camel.support.ExchangeHelper` and moved to the `camel-support` JAR.